WeblateOrg/weblate/docs/admin/access.rst

 allows them to assign other users in Public`, `Protected` and `Private` (but not `Custom`) projects via adding them to teams.

-These are the default groups, and more can be added with fine-grained access-control:
+These are the default teams, and more can be added with fine-grained access-control:

 Administration
     All available permissions for the project.